5.3. Jsonnet (Optional)

 Note the first line, where we tell jsonnet where to get params from.

-Ok now replace the <username> placeholder in the params.libsonnet file with your username.
+Now replace the username placeholder in the params.libsonnet file with your username.

 Commit and push the changes to your repository.